sethfowler/pygmalion/README.md

 needed.
 (See the next section.)
 For simple `make`-based projects, the default configuration should be enough.

-To actually index the project, run `pygmalion start` to start the indexing daemon.
+To actually index the project, run `pygmalion start-server` to start the indexing daemon.
 Pygmalion will immediately start indexing your project.
 For most projects, the default compiler flags will result in a poor quality index, so if you didn't specify appropriate flags in the configuration file it's advisable to immediately run a complete